ApelSYN/koa-passport-remember-me/README.md

 ## Examples

-For a complete, working example, refer to the [koa passport example](https://github.com/ApelSYN/koa-passport-example).
+For a complete, working example for koa 2, refer to the [koa passport example](https://github.com/ApelSYN/koa-passport-example).

 ## Tests